sirixdb/sirixdb.github.io/jsoniq-api.md

   System.out.println();
 }
 ```
-Note, that a transaction is auto-commited in this case and that the element nodes `a` and `b` are stored in a new revision.
-Thus, in this case we open the most recent revision, which is revision two.
-After creating and bootstrapping a resource the revision number is 0 with only a document-root node.
-Once we commit our imported XML-document we have stored a first revision.
+Note that a transaction is auto-committed in this case and that the element nodes `a` and `b` are stored in a new revision.
+Thus, in this case, we open the most recent revision, which is revision two.
+After creating and bootstrapping a resource, the revision number is 0 with only a document-root node.
+Once we commit our imported XML document we have stored a first revision.
 We're serializing the stored revision in another query to `STDOUT` again.

 SirixDB currently doesn't support update expressions for the JSON-XQuery extension.
-For now we have to use the transactional cursor based API to update JSON resources.
+For now, we have to use the transactional cursor-based API to update JSON resources.
 We can simply open the database with XQuery and get the transactional cursor via the `getTrx()`-method on the result sequence:

 ```java
 final var seq = new XQuery(compileChain, query).execute(ctx);
 final var rtx = seq.getTrx();
 ```

-In Java or Kotlin we can use the transaction to insert Object-structures, Arrays, String, Number, Boolean and Null-values.
+In Java or Kotlin we can use the transaction to insert Object-structures, Arrays, String, Number, Boolean, and Null-values.

-For instance we can insert JSON data as first childs of arrays or as right siblings of array items:
+For instance, we can insert JSON data as the first children of arrays or as the right siblings of array items:

 `JsonNodeTrx insertSubtreeAsFirstChild(JsonReader reader)`

 `JsonNodeTrx insertSubtreeAsRightSibling(JsonReader reader)`

-If the cursor is located on an object node we can insert records (key/value pairs):
+If the cursor is located on an object node, we can insert records (key/value pairs):

 `JsonNodeTrx insertObjectRecordAsFirstChild(String key, ObjectRecordValue<?> value)`

 Object record values can be all JSON node types (`ArrayValue`, `ObjectValue`, `BooleanValue`, `StringValue`, `NumberValue` and `NullValue`).
-If the cursor is located on an object key you can insert other JSON records as right siblings:
+If the cursor is located on an object key, you can insert other JSON records as right siblings:

 `JsonNodeTrx insertObjectRecordAsRightSibling(String key, ObjectRecordValue<?> value)`

 We can find all possible methods in the interface `org.sirix.api.json.JsonNodeTrx`.

 ### Temporal axis
-SirixDB not only provides all standard XPath axes for the stored XML documents, but also temporal XPath axes.
-We can use these axes to analyse how a resource or a subtree therein has changed between several revisions.
+SirixDB not only provides all standard XPath axes for the stored XML documents but also temporal XPath axes.
+We can use these axes to analyze how a resource or a subtree therein has changed between several revisions.

-Temporal axis are compatible with node tests:
+Temporal axes are compatible with node tests:

 `<temporalaxis>::<nodetest>` is defined as `<temporalaxis>::*/self::<nodetest>`

-For instance to simply serialize all revisions, we can use the axis `all-times::`
+For instance, to simply serialize all revisions, we can use the axis `all-times::`

 ```java
 try (final var store = BasicXmlDBStore.newBuilder().build();